moby/moby/docs/sources/userguide/dockerhub.md

 * User authentication.
 * Automated image builds and work-flow tools such as build triggers and web hooks.
-* Integration with GitHub and BitBucket.
+* Integration with GitHub and Bitbucket.

 In order to use Docker Hub, you will first need to register and create an account.
 Don't worry, creating an account is simple and free.